teamidol/reading-notes/401/prepwork.md

 * One of the important things to consider in deciding which data structure is best suited to solve a particular problem is considering its *BigO* efficiency.

 * To ensure that we'll avoid an infinite recursive call stack is to set a break point or limit.

+## **ENGINEERING READINGS**

+* I can bring unique significant contributions to an employer, as I found myself more creative than most people.

+* Three things I can do to unstuck myself when I get stuck on a code are (a.) debug, (b.) reasses, (c.) and research.